NicholasBly/PrivateInternetAccess-WiFi-disable-on-boot/README.md

 3. Name it "VPN WiFi Manager" and click Next.
 4. Choose "When the computer starts" and click Next.
 5. Select "Start a program" and click Next.
-6. Browse and select your `vpn_wifi_manager.bat` file, then click Next.
+6. Browse and select your `PIA_Startup.bat` file, then click Next.
 7. Review the settings and click Finish.

 ## Troubleshooting